Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OSS-Tooling-Landscape-Glossary.md

 ### Obligation Fulfillment Management

 A process and/or tool set that supports the fulfillment of license obligations.
-This comprises company-extzernal obligations that are imposed by law as well as company-internal obligations originating in company-specific policies or processes.
+This comprises company-external obligations that are imposed by law as well as company-internal obligations originating in company-specific policies or processes.
 Typically, it utilizes Compliance Checkers and FOSS Compliance Artefact Generators.

 ### Security Vulnerability Assessment